devcrafting/devcrafting.github.io/source/en/blog/2016/10-New-blog-and-website.md

 * An offline edition based on [GitHub Pages](https://pages.github.com), Markdown and [F# Formatting](https://tpetricek.github.io/FSharp.Formatting/)
 * Simpler or more limited subjects, with less self-censorship ;)
-* Time allocated every week to write blog posts
+* Time allocated every week to write blog posts, lets say 4 times a week for 1 hour, in the morning, during lunch break or in the evening, depending on my constraints
 * Some subjects in English, some in French (or even both?!), depending on which community I would like to share with

-Hope I will keep the pace of writing, let's say one or two times a month as a good start!
+Hope I will keep the pace of writing, let's say one or two times a month in each language would be a good start!

-## Side-effects: some fun(ctional) with F#
+## Side effects: some fun(ctional) with F#

-I will probably write more on this, but I built my new website/blog with F#, using Markdown or F#, processed with [F# Formatting library](https://tpetricek.github.io/FSharp.Formatting/) to obtain a static site published on [GitHub Pages](https://pages.github.com).
+I will probably write more on this.
+I built my new website/blog with F#, using Markdown or F#, processed with [F# Formatting library](https://tpetricek.github.io/FSharp.Formatting/) to obtain a static site published on [GitHub Pages](https://pages.github.com).

 Note I had a look at [FsBlog](https://github.com/fsprojects/FsBlog), but find it too difficult to add multilingual support in the code base, with lots of coupling and poor unit tests in place.

 You can have a look at the [reame.md file](https://github.com/devcrafting/devcrafting.github.io/blob/dev/readme.md) to see which features I support.
 Most of features are configurable, F# code is located in [tools directory](https://github.com/devcrafting/devcrafting.github.io/tree/dev/tools) and [build.fsx file](https://github.com/devcrafting/devcrafting.github.io/blob/dev/build.fsx).
 For sure, I could improve it, and I could add some unit tests to avoid future problems (the same I got with FsBlog...).

 Note I could have done TDD, but I found it quite difficult to improve both on a language and on a practice with this language (I will try to write on that).
-I could say I tried Type-DD (i.e write Types first instead of Tests), but it would be pretentious ;).
+By the way, I experimented the fact that REPL (immediate code execution with F# interactive) gives a quick feedback loop.
+I could say I tried Type-DD (i.e write strong Types first instead of Tests), but it would be pretentious ;).

 Hope you will enjoy reading me, [in French](http://www.devcrafting.com/fr/blog/) and/or [in English](http://www.devcrafting.com/en/blog/).